dshen1/jfisher-usgs.github.com/cv.md

 ### Posters

-- USGS National Groundwater Workshop, Denver, CO, August, 7, 2012, Optimization of the ESRP GW observation networks using a kriging-based genetic algorithm methodology.
+- USGS National Groundwater Workshop, Denver, CO, August, 7, 2012, A comparison of model estimates of groundwater source areas and velocities to independently-derived estimates.
 - AGU Fall Meeting, San Francisco, CA, Dec.
 7, 2011, Comparing model-derived to independently-derived estimates of the source and age of groundwater, Idaho National Laboratory and vicinity, Idaho.